Amudhae: Production

 After Ezhil saw a special screening of Ramakrishna, he signed Jai Akash for his next film Amudhae.
 The film was to be produced by a thirty five person unit, which later became a twenty eight person unit.
+The film was based on a novel written by Manimala.
 Madhumitha was cast as the heroine.
-The film was shot in several locations in Kerala including Alappuzha, Munnar, Kuttanad, Chalakudy and Vazhachal.
+The film was shot in several locations in Kerala including Alappuzha, Munnar, Kuttanad, Chalakudy and Vazhachal and also at Mumbai and Chennai.
+The filming was done within 35 days.

 Soundtrack

-Newcomer Sunil Xavier, who worked as an assistant to S. A. Rajkumar, composed the music for the film.
+Newcomer Sunil Xavier, who worked as an assistant to S. A. Rajkumar, composed the music for the film and lyrics were written by debutant Tamil Amudhan.
+The audio was launched at 18 February 2005 at Shree Theatre of Sathyam Cinemas.